cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 A spec should include an `auth_info` that supports SIGN_MODE_DIRECT and SIGN_MODE_LEGACY_AMINO.

 - the memo must be empty
-- nonce, sequence number must be equal to 0
+- nonce, sequence number must be equal to 0 (this makes the transaction invalid on-chain)
 - chain-id must be equal to “signature”
 - fee gas must be equal to 0
 - fee amount must be an empty array